 The living room is inspired to be a people-watching zone.
 Half indoors, half outdoors, a covered patio is divided by a ceiling-high glass facade.
 Stylized by tatami mats, a signature Japanese tradition, the marble floor layout helps define spaces, both inside and out.

 How about some intimate, crimson leather for the circular bench, sofa, and walls of this cozy interior.
 Further accents include round and square crimson pillows.
 The room is also surrounded by an electronic ticker display system for graphics or personal messages.
-The central bench can be removed, converting to a buffet table with white marble top.
+The central bench can be removed, converting to a buffet table with a white marble top.

 However, there are secrets here.
 A secret VIP bar can be found behind a section of leather sofa and wall.
-Above, the VIP room is stylized with an extra large version of Moooi’s Raimond Lamp.
+Above, the VIP room is stylized with an extra-large version of Moooi’s Raimond Lamp.
 It’s a double-shelled sphere, of stainless steel strips, with LED lights emulating a star system.
-Oh la la!
+Oh, la la!